 03 Dec 2017 - Amman 2 december 2017 - Updates on Recent Events in Sanaa and Northern YemenThere has been a sharp escalation of serious events in Sanaa and other governorates over the last 24 hours.
 We are deeply concerned by the implications of these events on the civilian population.

 29 Nov 2017 - The Foreign Ministers of the United Kingdom, Saudi Arabia, the United Arab Emirates, Oman and the US Under Secretary of State for Political Affairs met today to discuss the situation in Yemen.
 They received a briefing from the UN Special Envoy, and discussed the political, humanitarian and security situation.

-05 Apr 2016 - The United Nations Secretary General Special Envoy for Yemen Ismail Ould Cheikh Ahmed concluded a two-day visit to Brussels where he met with senior officials from the European Union and the government of Belgium.
+26 Oct 2017 - Amman, 25 October 2017 - The United Nations Special Envoy for Yemen Ismail Ould Cheikh Ahmed concluded today a four-day visit to Riyadh where he met with Senior Yemeni and Saudi officials.

 2018 ‘terrifying’ for Yemenis but ultimately a ‘year for hope’, says UN Special Envoy